TomTheGreyCat/StuffAndThings/README.md

     C:\Users\Developer\AppData\Roaming\azuredatastudio\User\snippets

-If the folder isn't found it will be used c:\temp\
-**The script will override any previously created file with the same name and extension**
+If the output folder doesn't exists, it will be used "c:\temp\" **The script will override any previously created file with the same name and extension inside the destination folder**